 If you are in a hurry to reach Zadar, the best option is to take a fast catamaran ferry directly from Venice to Pula and change from Pula to Zadar.
 If you are not in a hurry, you may choose to explore Istria a bit more and stay in Rovinj or Porec before getting to Pula for your next part of the journey.
 If you decide to do that, consider taking a fast catamaran to Porec or Rovinj and later get to Pula to continue with your travels.

 The first leg of the trip is Venice to Pula journey.
 It lasts for about 3 hours.
 Departing in the afternoon at about 16:00 you will arrive in Pula at about 19:00.
-The ticket price for this part is about 65 euros one way.
+The ticket price for this part is about 79 euros one way.
+In case you can not get on this ferry, get on Venice to Rovinj one and take a bus or taxi to Pula.

 You would need to overnight in Pula and the following morning you will take a ferry to Zadar.
-For the second leg of the trip, the departure is at 7:00 and arrival in Zadar at 13:00.
-The ticket price is about 27 Euro one way.
+For the second leg of the trip, the departure is at 7:00, and the arrival in Zadar is at 11:45.
+The ticket price is about 27 Euros one way.

 In this part of your ferry travel, the fast catamaran also stops on small islands along the way including Unije, Susak, Losinj, Ilovik, and Silba.
 If you can, this can be a great opportunity to visit at least one of these islands and break your trip into one more stop at least.
 I suggest you stop in Susak or Losinj – Susak is for nature lovers, and Losinj is more for a cultural experience.
 Both islands are lovely and interesting to visit.
 If you decide to stop for a while around these islands, check this article for more details on what to do and see in the area and how to do some detours if you wish.